JonathanTreffler/backblaze-personal-wine-container/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/JonathanTreffler/backblaze-personal-wine-container?style=flat-square)
 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

-# Backblaze Personal Wine Container
+# Backblaze Personal Wine Community Container

 This Docker container runs the Backblaze personal backup client via WINE, so that you can back up your files with the separation and portability capabilities of Docker on Linux.